micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 6.md

 Yet I have chosen Jerusalem, that My name may be there, and I have chosen David to be over My people Israel.'

 ###### 7
-Now it was in the heart of my father David to build a [^a]temple for the name of the Lord God of Israel.
+Now it was in the heart of my father David to build a temple for the name of the Lord God of Israel.

 ###### 8
 But the Lord said to my father David, 'Whereas it was in your heart to build a temple for My name, you did well in that it was in your heart.